MicrosoftDocs/memdocs/memdocs/intune/user-help/reset-your-passcode-cpwebsite.md

    ![Device details page for a selected device on the Company Portal website, with a list of links at the top showing Rename, Remove, Reset Device, Reset Passcode, and Remote Lock. ](./media/rename-reset-device-1808.png)

 4. When prompted, choose **Sign out**.
 When prompted again, sign back in.
 Sign back in to the Company Portal website within five minutes, or Company Portal won't reset the device passcode.

-   > [!NOTE]
-   > You must sign back in to confirm your identity.
+You must sign back in to confirm your identity.
 This step prevents malicious attempts to reset your device passcode.

    ![Example screenshots showing a prompt to sign out of the Company Portal.
 The buttons for user input are Sign Out and Cancel.](./media/iwp-reset-passcode-popup-1808.png)